 In a time of grief, making arrangements can be difficult.
 We will take care of all of these for you in the same caring and compassionate manner that we always cared for your cherished friend.
 We will arrange for cremation and an urn, or prepare your pet for burial if that is your wish.

 There are times when transporting a pet is difficult or even impossible.
 Perhaps you might just prefer this to be done in your own home.
 If this is the situation, we recommend Loving Hands Home Euthanasia.
 And rest assured that the loving care that you and you pet deserve will be provided, along with making any arrangements that you might need.
+Unfortunately, in home euthanasia is not a service that Robinson Animal Hospital is personally able to provide.

 While this is a sad topic that none of us wish to discuss, please know that your friends at Robinson Animal Hospital will be here for you during this time, should it ever occur.